starkfell/starkfell.github.io/_posts/2018-02-11-getting-started-with-using-the-acs-engine-to-deploy-k8s-in-azure.md

 * Create a Cluster Definition File
 * Create a new Resource Group for the Kubernetes Cluster
 * Deploy the Kubernetes ARM Template to the Resource Group
-* Verify connectivity to the Kubernetes Cluster
+* Connect to the Kubernetes Cluster

 ## Prerequisites

 * Access to an existing Azure Subscription and Administrative Rights to the Subscription
 * A Linux VM with the Azure CLI Installed
 * 5 to 10 CPU Cores available in your Azure Subscription for Standard_D2_v2 VMs
+* The Azure Subscription ID used in the documentation below, **d5b31b94-d91c-4ef8-b9d0-30193e6308ee**, needs to be replaced with your Azure Subscription ID.

 The Name of the Service Principal and DNS Prefix for the documentation below is **azure-k8s-dev**.